October 9, 2020

 Reducing drilling program cycle time, increasing money saved

-So how do we do it?
+How do we do it?
 To begin, we help reduce cycle time by removing “white space” in the well delivery schedule.
-Our Actenum DSO scheduling software schedules any resource against any type of activity, and takes any type of constraint into account, and then instantly aligns the sequence of activities with the operator’s business objectives.
+Our Actenum DSO scheduling software schedules any resource against any type of activity, and takes any type of constraint into account, and then rapidly and automatically aligns the sequence of activities with the operator’s business objectives.
 It performs the “heavy-lifting” of initial rig schedule creation by searching the set of activities, resources, sequencing/timing combinations, and preferences/policy requirements rapidly and efficiently, to assemble an oil and gas drilling schedule in far less time than using a manual approach.
 What might take days or weeks to complete manually is done with Actenum DSO in minutes.

 Simplify, eliminate, reduce, repeat